PoomSmart/YTUHD/README.md

 ## Sideloading

 It's been reported that the sideloaded version of YouTube will not get 2K/4K even with YTUHD included.
 This is because of a big reason: VP9.
 Normally when an app is sideloaded, the private entitlements get removed (`com.apple.coremedia.allow-alternate-video-decoder-selection`, too) and the app won't be allowed to access hardware VP9 decoder.
-YTUHD includes the code to spoof this entitlement for VP9 to be working again.
+No known solution for bypassing this, yet.